 9. Dine at an underground supper club

 Once inside, dinner guests can sample unique cuisine in a totally unique setting.
 Here, top chefs serve up multiple-course gourmet meals in the comfort of their own homes.
-Diners typically sit together at one table, allowing them to meet new people and learn about the dishes first hand.
+Diners typically sit together at one table, allowing them to meet new people and learn about the dishes firsthand.
 Some of the most famous supper clubs in Berlin include Daniel’s Eatery, Thyme Supperclub, and Muse; a supper-club-turned-restaurant that regularly hosts guest chefs and various events.
 So if you fancy something a little different from your dining experience, why not get it on the secret and venture underground.

 10. Take an underground tour of Berlin

 If you’ve seen all the sites Berlin has to offer, then why not delve beneath the surface of the city and enjoy a totally different perspective.
 Leading the way in alternative city tours, the non-profit Berliner Unterwelten society offers fascinating guided tours into Berlin’s extensive network of subterranean architecture.
 Since 1997, the society has been working to open up Berlin’s hidden spaces and structures to the public.
 Today, it offers several different tours that take visitors beneath famous landmarks and sites.
 These include the Berlin Wall and Volkspark Humboldthain.

 Titled ‘Dark Worlds’, the main tour takes place within the Gesundbrunnen underground train station.
 This consists of a myriad of civilian shelters and bunker complexes that were used during the bombing campaigns in Berlin.
 Remarkably, these have remained untouched since the Berlin Wall was built in 1961.
 Therefore, those visiting them can gain a glimpse into the harrowing reality of what life was like in Germany’s capital during this time.
 As you venture deeper underground, a tour guide will also explain the history behind the various sites that you come across.
 Needless to say, this unique experience will leave you wondering what other worlds are sitting quietly beneath your feet.